 Who typically hires a productivity coach?

 In theory, anyone can hire a personal productivity coach.
-Think someone who has a goal and could see a tangible benefit in optimizing how they use their time.
+Think of someone who has a goal and could see a tangible benefit in optimizing how they use their time.

 People in leadership positions

 - Entrepreneurs and founders

 - Small business owners

 What they have in common is that they need to have a high level of self-organization, self-management, and self-motivation in order to succeed in their roles.
 They are often in control of their schedules and don’t have a lot of outside accountability.
 Learning how to work effectively and overcome distractions, procrastination, and busy work is the most straightforward way to optimize their performance and help them get ahead.